What does the Bible Say about my identity? Discover the dramatic difference that this one simple question can make in your life.

 Would you like to learn how you can grow more into God’s Character?
 We have a new product available now!
 It’s a complete, one-day conference taught by Pastor Scott Harper entitled, “God’s Character & Who Am I in It?”
 CLICK HERE for more information!

 Would you like to read more about this topic?
 Here are some related articles that you might enjoy.

-Do you want to save this article for later?
+Save this article for later.
 Pin it now!